New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 • Schedule their orientation.
 Prior to their first day, schedule your new hire’s company orientation.
 Be sure to set up a 1:1 with their direct manager (and senior staff, if applicable), a dedicated meeting with their team members, and any other necessary meetings.
 Also, be sure there’s time for a 1:1 with the aforementioned onboarding mentor.

 • Make sure their workspace is set up.
 Particularly if your new employee will be working in-office, set up their workspace before they start to ensure they have everything they need.
 If they’re working from home, yuo can set up an early video call instead.
-Go easy on the fun decorations, though: While they might seem like a good idea, especially to people from US, UK, or Canadian cultural backgrounds, the French “work to live” and actually don’t put an emphasis on having “fun” at work.
+Go easy on the fun decorations, though: While they might seem like a good idea, especially to people from US, UK, or Canadian cultural backgrounds, the French “work to live” and don’t put an emphasis on having “fun” at work.

 • Give them an agenda to help them get started.
 If you didn’t do so previously, email your new hire an agenda for their first week on their initial day.
 Even if they already have one, set up a video call or in-person meeting to go over it and then guide them through the plan throughout the day.